Rice Tire: 3 – Easy and painless steps you can take to make your Car, Truck, and SUV Tires safer & extend their life over the road.

 Call us at Rice Tire to schedule an appointment for any of your vehicle’s repair or maintenance needs.

 Rice Tire is the #1 place to go for your tire or wheel needs, automobile maintenance, and repairs in the mid-Atlantic region.
-We have 11 locations throughout Washington DC, Baltimore, Maryland, and Virginia.
+We have over a dozen locations throughout Washington DC, Baltimore, Maryland, Virginia, and Pennsylvania.
 We are in, or near your neighborhood making us your best local tire shop.
 Give us a call, we are happy to schedule an appointment to check your vehicle and get you safely back on the road as soon as possible.
+Come see us in Cumberland MD, District Heights, MD, Gaithersburg MD, Halethorpe MD, Hagerstown MD, Frederick MD, Winchester VA, Brandy Station VA, Manassas VA, Verona VA, Harrisonburg VA, Ashland VA, and Camp Hill PA.

 Find a Store Near You!